dtoscar24/Snake-AI/README.md

 # Snake-AI
-In this repository you will see an agent playing the Snake game using a algorithm called Deep-Q learning.
+In this repository you will see an agent playing the Snake game using a algorithm called Deep Q-learning.

 The whole code was made from the tutorial of freeCodeCamp: https://www.youtube.com/watch?v=L8ypSXwyBds